2 women killed, 3 children critically hurt in Chicago South Side shooting, police say

 CHICAGO (CBS) — Two women were killed, and three children were critically hurt after a mass shooting in the Greater Grand Crossing neighborhood Thursday morning, according to Chicago police.

 The 42-year-old victim died at the scene.
-The 22-year-old was taken to the University of Chicago Medical Center, where she died.
+The 24-year-old was taken to the University of Chicago Medical Center, where she died.

 All three children were taken to Comer Children's Hospital in critical condition.